SamuelvLopes/Wordle-Multiplayer/README.md

-# TicTacToe
+# Wordle
-Implementation of the Tic Tac Toe game in Java and JavaScript.
+Implementation of the Wordle game in Java and JavaScript.